 On April 10, 2024, CEGL filed a lawsuit against MHP Americas, Inc. ("MHP") for breach under the Master Consulting Services Agreement and SAP S/4HANA SOW by failure to properly implement the SAP S/4HANA globally as set forth in those contracts, and for breach of implied covenants of good faith and fair dealing, causing Cenntro to suffer significant damages; and demanded a jury trial on all issues which are triable.
 Under this claim, CEGL is seeking for a remittance of \$512,226 paid to date and a recission of the remaining contract with MHP.
 On April 30, 2024, MHP filed a Notice of Removal of this action from the Superior Court of New Jersey to the U.S. District Court for the District of New Jersey.
+At the time of this report, the case remains active with parties performing required interrogatories and discovery.
+The matter is ongoing with outcomes anticipated in 4th quarter of 2025.

 On March 18, 2024, EastGroup Properties, LP filed a summons for eviction against Cenntro Automotive Group for default of rents on commercial leased property located in Duval County, Jacksonville, Florida.
 It is alleged that Cenntro was behind in rental payments to the landlord.
-As of the date of this report, the case remains open and both parties are negotiating settlement.
+As of the date of this report, both parties have reached a Settlement Agreement and General Release of All Claims.
+The matter is now closed.